xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 You are usually given the flexibility of choosing the language you are most comfortable with to complete the coding challenge.
 Thus it's expected you know how to take advantage of all the language specific features and deal with the language specific idiosyncracies (JavaScript has a lot) to solve problems.

-These tests are also designed to gauge your knowledge of computer science fundamentals like various datastructures (e.g., arrays, strings, object/dictionaries), logic building blocks (e.g., loops, if-statements, functions), and problem solving patterns (e.g., recursion, pattern matching, higher order functions).
+These tests are also designed to gauge your knowledge of computer science fundamentals like various data structures (e.g., arrays, strings, object/dictionaries), logic building blocks (e.g., loops, if-statements, functions), and problem solving patterns (e.g., recursion, pattern matching, higher order functions).

 For coding challenges, there's always a time limit.
 The faster you can solve a problem correctly, the better.
 Thus, this post introduces JavaScript features, best practices,  to leverage and common pitfalls to avoid to help you get productive with JavaScript and get the right result quickly.